 creates a survey that is sent to all students who participate in Moraine

 Valley’s student conduct process.
 This survey assesses learning outcomes

 1-3 and programmatic outcomes 1-2.

 2012-2013 NASCAP Results

 Student Conduct Statistics

 The Code of Conduct Office collects a variety of descriptive statistics, including the number of violations that occur each semester.
 These data guide training and educational programming efforts for faculty, staff, and students and are used to assess programmatic outcomes 3-4.

-The following tables present data collected from the Fall 2012 and Spring 2013 semesters.
+The following tables present data collected from the previous semesters.
 Each “case” or “referral” refers to a single student, even though some incidents involve multiple students.
 The first table presents the total number of students referred to the Code of Conduct Office and the type of resolution employed.

 The second table presents the policies from the Code of Student Conduct that students were found to have violated.
 It should be noted that in many cases, students violate more than one policy per incident.